 This study also focuses on a single tide gauge station (Sewells Point/Norfolk, Virginia).
 This choice was made in light of the deep uncertainty surrounding how best to process and combine information across stations into a surge index (Lee et al., 2017) and because the Norfolk site is within the region studied by Grinsted et al. (2013), so application of global mean surface temperature as a covariate is reasonable extension of those authors’ work.
-To extend these results to regions outside the southeastern part of the United States, hwoever, is an important area for future study.
+To extend these results to regions outside the southeastern part of the United States, however, is an important area for future study.
 A key strength of the fully nonstationary multi-covariate BMA model is that the methods presented here can be applied to any site, and the model posterior probabilities will allow the data to inform the weight placed on the different stationary/nonstationary models and covariates, in light of the local tide gauge information.
+As demonstrated by Grinsted et al. (2013), the use of local temperature or other covariate information may also lead to better constraint on storm surge return levels, but also presents challenges for process models to reproduce potentially complex spatial patterns.

 The present study is not intended to be the final word on model selection or projecting storm surge return levels.
 Rather, this work is intended to present a new approach to generate a model that accounts for more processes and modeling uncertainties, and demonstrate its application to an important area for flood risk management.
 This study only presents a handful out of many potentially useful covariates for storm surge statistical modeling (e.g., Grinsted et al., 2013).
 Future work should build on the methods presented here and can incorporate other mechanisms known to be important local climate drivers for specific applications.